slhck/SubjectivePlayer/README.md

 ffmpeg -i input.mp4 -c:v libx264 -crf 18 -preset slow -c:a aac -b:a 320k output.mp4
 ```

 Note that hardware decoding support varies by device; software decoding may be used as fallback.
-The maximum resolution/bitrate depends on device hardware capabilities
+The maximum resolution/bitrate depends on device hardware capabilities.

 ### Prepare Playlists